I was recently scrolling on Twitter (yes, I know) and I came across a tweet about negative thinking that really made me pause. Here it is:

 Back in June, I finally resigned from a job I hated and took a leap of faith to focus on my writing and this blog full time.

-As soon as the initial excitement fades from a new endeavor, my anxious brain goes into overdrive and it is one of the things that has held me back the most in my life.
+As soon as the initial excitement fades, my anxious brain goes into overdrive and it is one of the things that has held me back the most in my life.
 I will start to worry, get buried in fear, and eventually quit before I’ve given myself half a chance.